WilsonH918/Fabric-Workspace-Deployer-GitHub-Actions/README.md

-- **GitHub Actions**: Orchestrates the deployment pipeline triggered manually or on code changes.
+- **GitHub Actions**: Orchestrates the deployment pipeline, triggered manually or on code changes.
 - **Python Scripts**:
   - `render_config.py`: Renders workspace configuration from Jinja2 templates and environment variables.
-  - `deploy.py`: Authenticates with Microsoft Entra ID and deploys workspaces and lakehouses via Fabric API.
+  - `deploy.py`: Authenticates with Microsoft Entra ID and deploys workspaces and lakehouses via the **Fabric REST API**.
 - **Jinja2 Templates**: Dynamically generate `workspace_config.json` from secrets and workspace definitions.
 - **GitHub Secrets**: Securely store credentials and deployment parameters.
 - **Workspace Definitions**: Stored in `config/workspaces.json` for version control and easy customization.
+- **Terraform (Optional)**: Provides an alternative approach for infrastructure-as-code deployments of Fabric workspaces if preferred.

 ---